russmatney/log.gd/docs/homepage.md

 Log's print functions will prefix the output with the name of the script the log comes from, including the line number.

-!> This call-site feature is really nice!
-Unfortunately it can only be used during development - it depends on `get_stack()`, which is not available in production builds or at `@tool` script time.
+!> This call-site feature is really nice, but it is not yet available everywhere!
+Recent Godot builds (`4.5-dev3`) provide the call-stack to more enviroments, and I need to do some testing to confirm whether this now works in production builds.

 ### Objects and `to_pretty()`